 Chile is a state party to the 1966 International Covenant on Civil and Political Rights (ICCPR).
 Article 21 governs the right of peaceful assembly, providing that:

 The right of peaceful assembly shall be recognized.
 No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others.

 Chile is also a state party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the state has violated their human rights as protected under the Covenant.

-At regional level, Chile is a state party to the 1969 Inter-American Convention on Human Rights.
+At regional level, Chile is a state party to the 1969 Inter-American Convention on Human Rights (ACHR).
 Article 15 governs the right of assembly:

 The right of peaceful assembly, without arms, is recognized.
 No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and necessary in a democratic society in the interest of national security, public safety or public order, or to protect public health or morals or the rights or freedom of others.

 Chile has accepted the competence of the Inter-American Court of Human Rights to hear complaints by individuals under the jurisdiction of Argentina that their rights under the 1969 Inter-American Convention on Human Rights have been violated.

 On 26 March 2020, Chile informed the Organization of American States that it was limiting the right of assembly under Article 15 ACHR.